AudioTore/EchOS/README.md

-- Message of the day: (1/26/2023)
+- Message of the day: (2/2/2023)

-Hello everyone again!
-I decided to move updates from once a month to once a week!
-Judging by the amount of traction I will do that just to keep you guys intrested and excited :) Anyways thats all im gonna say.
+Hey there everyone!
+New update just released.
+Not a big update only a few minor changes but its a update any how!.
+Just wanna say thank you to all who have checked out my project and starred. it means a lot to me :)

 How to install: